codevrepos/challenge.react/README.md

 8. Responsive styling

 ## Upon Completion
-Please send a link to the github repo to andrew@co.dev and peter@co.dev and notify the recruiter once complete.
+Please send a link to the github repo to andrew@co.dev and notify the recruiter once complete.
 Good luck!